suryaprakash-21/Design-an-12V-Battery-Charger-Circuit-With-Auto-Cut-OFF-ON-using-Eagle-software/README.md

-# Exp 2: Design an 12V Battery Charger Circuit With Auto Cut OFF & ON circuit using Eagle software
 # AIM:
 To design an schematic,layout diagram and generate gerber file for a 12V Battery Charger Circuit With Auto Cut OFF & ON circuit using Eagle software.
 # EQUIPMENT REQUIRED: